dominicddl/EcoTrack/README.md

 #### Integration Testing

 Integration testing is used to simulate and mimic user interactions with the app such as scrolling, selecting, entering certain texts and clicking on buttons.
-As of milestone 2, we only have a few user flows and will increase heading into Milestone 3.
-Jest was also used here.

 | Test ID | User Story                                                                                                   | Testing Objective                                                           | Steps Taken                                                                                                                                                                                           | Expected Results                                                                                        | Pass/Fail | Date Tested |
 | ------- | ------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------- | --------- | ----------- |